foxhound87/mobx-react-form/docs/DefiningFields.md

 ### Defining Defaults

-You can pass **Default Values** separately defining a `defaults` object to pass to the form initializer:
+You can pass **Default Values** separately defining a `defaults` object to pass to the form initializer.

+In the example below, the fields does not have initial state, so when the form is initialized, the fields value will be empty.

 > The initial state will be re-setted on form `reset` using the `default` value.